mkpartners/cremedelacrm-www/content/post/a-texas-sized-community-conference.md

 ## Meet Our Team

 If you plan to attend make sure to add the sessions below to your agenda and say “Hello” to some of our team members.
 You may just learn something new.

+**May 30th**

-<strong>May 30th</strong> <br>1:30 pm — Increase trust and security with automated testing.
+- 1:30 pm — Increase trust and security with automated testing.

+**May 31st**

-<strong>May 31st </strong><br>11:30 am — Developer Communication for Salesforce Admins<br>11:30 am — Keys to Successful Salesforce Partner Marketing<br>12:30 pm — Nouveau à Tableau<br>12:30 pm — Scale your internal support and customer service with AI-powered chatbots
+- 11:30 am — Developer Communication for Salesforce Admins
+- 11:30 am — Keys to Successful Salesforce Partner Marketing
+- 12:30 pm — Nouveau à Tableau
+- 12:30 pm — Scale your internal support and customer service with AI-powered chatbots

 And don’t forget to build your agenda with the [full list of sessions right here](https://www.texasdreamin.org/agenda.html)!

 ## What are you looking for?

 Let us know what interests you the most at these community conferences to make sure we do our research and include them in our next installment.

 Until next time keep working hard, smart, and happy.
 And we’ll see you in the cloud!